Dynamin-like 120 kDa protein: Clinical significance

 Mutations in this gene have been associated with optic atrophy type 1, which is a dominantly inherited optic neuropathy resulting in progressive loss of visual acuity, leading in many cases to legal blindness.
 Dominant optic atrophy (DOA) in particular has been traced to mutations in the GTPase domain of OPA1, leading to sensorineural hearing loss, ataxia, sensorimotor neuropathy, progressive external ophthalmoplegia, and mitochondrial myopathy.
 As the mutations can lead to degeneration of auditory nerve fibres, cochlear implants provide a therapeutic means to improve hearing thresholds and speech perception in patients with OPA1-derived hearing loss.

 Mitochondrial fusion involving OPA1 and MFN2 may be associated with Parkinson's disease.

+Stoke Therapeutics is evaluating the splice-switching antisense oligonucleotide STK-002 as a potential treatment for DOA.
+STK-002 reduces poison exon inclusion in the OPA1 transcript, leading to increased OPA1 protein levels.

 Interactions

 OPA1 has been shown to interact with: